staggeredsix/pdf-to-podcast-demo/README.md

    If you open up a new terminal window and want to quickly re-use the same environment, you can run `make uv` again.

 3. **Start Development Server**:
-   You can start the entire stack with:
+   Start the entire stack with:

    ```bash
    make all-services
    ```